 BSc (Hons) Psychology

-Psychology is about what makes people tick: it is the study of mind, behaviour, experience and relationships.
+Psychology is about the study of mind, behaviour, experience and relationships.
 Become a Chartered Psychologist with our BPS accredited degree.

 To me, psychology is understanding the human mind and behaviour.
 Being able to understand behaviour means we can help find way to teach appropriate behaviours, and increase socially significant behaviours.
 This can have an incredibly huge impact on an individuals quality of life, and psychology is the development of an understanding of this process.